re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

       }
     // If Def is a string...
     : Def extends string
-    // Use our last generic to validate it.
+    // Use our generic from the previous section to validate it.
     ?
 ValidateExpression<Def>
     // Else, since our parser only understands strings and objects (for now!), return an error.
     : `Error: Definitions must be strings or objects whose leaves are strings.`

-// Allows TS to infer the exact type of an object passed to a function type Narrow<T> = {
+/** Allows TS to infer the exact type of an object passed to a function, so that when a definition like:
+ *      {prop: "string|number[]?"}
+ *  is passed through a parameter, its type is not widened to:
+ *      {prop: string}
+ *  It's critical we avoid this behavior so that the original definition is preserved.
+ **/
+type Narrow<T> = {
     [K in keyof T]:
         // Nonsense required to appease the type inference gods